 Photo: Tsleil-Waututh members Xwitenat Laura George (centre) and Meghan Ormandy wear a pride flag and transgender rights flag after paddling them ashore.

 Tsleil-Waututh Nation raised rainbow and transgender-rights flags inside of their new administration building during a LGBTQ+ pride celebration led by two-spirited community members.

 The nation was only Indigenous community selected to host a flag-raising ceremony to commemorate the International Day Against Homophobia, Transphobia and Biphobia.

 The event marked 50 years since Canada partly decriminalized homosexuality, but Tsleil-Waututh organizers emphasized that such discrimination against gender and sexual minorities was never a Salish value, but imposed by Europeans.

-Tsleil-Waututh member Selina Beltran said she hopes that future generations will be able to shed some of those colonial constructs, and live in a more accepting society.
+Tsleil-Waututh member Selina Beltran said that by creating safe spaces, she hopes that future generations will be able to shed some of those colonial constructs, and live in a more accepting society.

 “So they can grow up in a place where they don’t have to jump through … hoops just to get help, health resources, or gender-affirming surgeries,” she said during the event on May 17.
 “Where there’s no stigma.”

 During the event, canoe paddlers brought and carried ashore the rainbow LGBTQ+ pride flag, the pink, blue and white transgender rights flag, as well as Tsleil-Waututh’s own rainbow-coloured Takaya (wolf) flags and marched them to the nation’s administration building, where they were raised.

 It was the latest advancement of recognizing sexual and gender diversity within Salish nations; in recent years, more and more First Nations have entered floats into Pride parades, launched LGBTQ-supportive health, spiritual and cultural programs, and boosted their efforts to fully include their two-spirit members.